CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/README.md

 *This assumes the location of the script is in a folder named 'PS', on the root of C. **Update as necessary**.*

 ### Configure the Settings
-Specify these additional settings, not that *almost* but not all of the options are checked.
+Specify these additional settings (and their values), not that *almost* but not all of the options are checked.

 - [X] Allow task to be run on demand
 - [X] Run task as soon as possible after a scheduled start is missed